 On August 15, 2014, a Notice of Public Comment (Notice) was published in newspapers of general circulation in all counties announcing that the draft CAPER was available for review and comment.
-A copy of the Notice of Public Comment is shown in Appendix I. Comments from the public were accepted through August 30, 2014, but HHFDC received no comments.
-The final CAPER was presented to HHFDC's Board of Directors at its public meeting of September 11, 2014.
+A copy of the Notice of public commentis shown in Appendix I. The HHFDC will accept comments from the public through August 30, 2014.
+The final CAPER will be presented to HHFDC's Board of Directors at its public meeting of September 11, 2014.

 2. In addition, the performance report provided to citizens must identify the Federal funds made available for furthering the objectives of the Consolidated Plan.
 For each formula grant program, the grantee shall identify the total amount of funds available (including estimated program income), the total amount of funds committed during the reporting period, the total amount expended during the reporting period, and the geographic distribution and location of expenditures.

 Jurisdictions are encouraged to include maps in describing the geographic distribution and location of investment (including areas of minority concentration).
 The geographic distribution and expenditure requirement may also be satisfied by specifying the census tracts where expenditures were concentrated.